internetbird/goeuler/README.md

 # testgo
 Give Go A Chance

-Implementations to Project Euler problems using the Go programming language
+Implementations to <a href="https://projecteuler.net">Project Euler</a> problems using the Go programming language